The-Web3-Compass/web3-compass-data-repository/examples/example-12/introduction/sealed-bid-problems.md

 None of these options are acceptable.
 Bridges are security nightmares.
 CEXs add friction and centralization.
 Saying no loses customers.

-**OnlySwaps fixes this.
+**only swaps fixes this.
 Completely.**

 Here’s how it works:

 Your winner calls `payForItemCrossChain` on the contract.
 They specify they want to pay from Avalanche.
 The contract creates a swap intent...basically a public announcement that says “I need 500 USDT sent to this seller on Base, and I’ll pay 500 USDT from Avalanche to whoever does it.”

-Solvers watching the OnlySwaps network see this intent.
+Solvers watching the only swaps network see this intent.
 These are liquidity providers who have funds on both chains.
 They compete to fulfill it.

 One solver says “I’ll do it.”
 They send 500 USDT to you on Base from their own liquidity.
 Right now.
 Immediately.
 You get paid.